krvdd/ac-take-home/README.md

 - PUSH `/api/powerplants` adds a new plant.
 - PUT `/api/powerplants/:id` modifies an existing plant.
 - DELETE `/api/powerplants/:id` deletes a plant.
-- GET `/api/readings/:id` retrieves power and energy readings for a plant.
+- GET `/api/readings/:id/[:t0]` retrieves power and energy readings for a plant.
+Always returns fewer than 2000 samples.
 - PUT `/api/readings/:id` updates readings for a plant.

 The functionality is implemented in `src/data.js`